 Can you fit the tangram pieces into the outlines of these people?

-Can you fit the tangram pieces into the outline of Little Fung at the table?
+Can you fit the tangram pieces into the outlines of the candle and sundial?

-Can you fit the tangram pieces into the outline of this brazier for roasting chestnuts?
+Can you fit the tangram pieces into the outline of this shape.
+How would you describe it?